How to Sleep with Pudendal Neuralgia: Your Guide to Comfortable Nights

 Gentle Exercise

 Performing gentle exercises, such as pelvic floor stretches or yoga, can help alleviate pudendal neuralgia symptoms.
-Remember to consult with a physical therapist to ensure you’re doing
+Remember to consult with a physical therapist to ensure you’re doing.

 Exploring Medical Interventions for Better Sleep